BinaryIgor/blog/posts/who-controls-the-internet-and-how-it-works.md

 1. *IANA* allocates large blocks of IP addresses to a few *Regional Internet Registries (RIRs)*
 2. *RIRs* allocate some of their IP addresses to the *Local Internet Registries*, which are mostly *Internet Service Providers* but also other organizations - governments, cloud/hosting service providers, data centers, big institutions

-Do understand this process better, let's go over each step.
+To understand this process better, let's go over each step.

 ### Regional Internet Registries {#identity-ip-addresses-regional-internet-registries}